awsdocs/aws-systems-manager-user-guide/doc_source/automation-use-cases.md

   }
   ```

-  User1 can now execute this document and restart instances\.
+  User1 can now run this document and restart instances\.

 **Share best practices**
 Automation lets you share best practices with rest of your organization\.